 Further, third-party payors, whether foreign or domestic, or governmental or commercial, are developing increasingly sophisticated methods of controlling healthcare costs.
 In addition, in the United States, although private third-party payors tend to follow Medicare, no uniform policy of coverage and reimbursement for drug products exists among third-party payors.
-Therefore, coverage and reimbursement for drug products exists among third-party payors.
-Therefore, coverage and reimbursement for drug products exists among third-party payors.
-Therefore, coverage and reimbursement for drug products exists among third-party payors is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of our product candidates to each payor separately, with no assurance that coverage and adequate reimbursement will be obtained.
+Therefore, coverage and reimbursement for drug products can differ significantly from payor to payor.
+As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of our product candidates to each payor separately, with no assurance that coverage and adequate reimbursement will be obtained.